 Use Specified Tools to Repair the Issue

-This is the final and equally efficient step towards troubleshooting internet and network-related problems when you don’t know what exactly to fix.
+This is the final and equally efficient step towards troubleshooting internet and network-related problems when you don’t know exactly what to fix.
 If you are working on a Windows system, you will find options for troubleshooting internet-related issues.

 There are specific tools to detect the performance of your system.
 Consider making use of these tools to detect and diagnose a problem.